 Six steps to landing a lucrative cyber security career

-The cyber security domain is full of such interesting terminologies and naming conventions.
-However, the keynote remains the same in all instances: to fight cyber crime.
-Should you wish to start a career in this exciting field, here’s all you need to know to get going.
+The cyber security space has many interesting terms and naming conventions, but its keynote is consistent: fight cyber crime.
+If you're looking to launch a career in this exciting and ever-expanding field, here’s what to need to know to get going.

 Typically, IT companies, governments and other organizations recruit cyber security specialists to perform security evaluations.
-However, they can also consult for cyber security firms that develop firewalls and safety systems to prevent infringement and theft.
+Cyber security specialist can, however, work as consultants for security firms that develop firewalls and safety systems to thwart cyber criminals.

-It’s also worth noting the 9-5 shift may not always apply to an analyst.
+You'll also want to keep in mind that cyber crime is a 24/7 job, so a 9-to-5 shift may not always apply to an analyst.
 Owing to the intermittent, if not unpredictable, nature of online intrusions, cyber security teams work around the clock to identify weak spots.
-By maintaining continuous situational awareness of all systems organization-wide, an analyst can provide actionable insights, leading to effective risk response decisions.
+With this ongoing situational awareness of all systems across the organization, an analyst can provide actionable insights, leading to effective risk response decisions.

 Common cyber security careers

 Understanding various cyber security roles will help you make an informed choice as you move up the ladder.
 Here is a list of roles within the cyber security domain:

 - Security engineer: Creates automated systems for incident handling and implements new technologies to strengthen security.